dburrows/draft-js-basic-html-editor/README.md

 # draft-js-BasicHtmlEditor
-Basic HTML editor using draft.js - html in, html out
+Basic HTML editor using draft.js - HTML in, HTML out

 Proof of concept currently, not production ready!
 PR's welcome.

-Extends the Rich example from the Draft repo to accept html as its input format, and return html to an `onChange` handler.
+Extends the Rich example from the Draft repo to accept HTML as its input format, and return HTML to an `onChange` handler.

 ### Tag Support